carlos-vf/Cluster-Creation-and-Testing-with-VirtualBox-VMs-and-Docker-Containers/README.md

 ### Network adapters configuration
 Once it is created, lets configure the two network adapters:
 1. Adapter 1 (NAT): This connects the VM to the host’s network and allows internet access.
-2. Adapter 2 (Internal network): This is used for communication between the VMs on a private internal network, where each VM is assigned a static IP address.
+2. Adapter 2 (Internal network): This is used for communication between the VMs on a private internal network, where each VM is assigned a dynamic IP address.

 - Right click in the virtual machine (_master_/_node01_) and then **_Settings>Network_**.
 Check that the first adapter is attached to NAT.
 <p align="center">
   <img src="https://github.com/user-attachments/assets/d7b8041d-f912-4587-87c1-5e6b8789d9b3"  width="700">
 </p>

 - Select _Adapter 2_, click on _Enable Network Adapter_ and attach it to _Internal Network_.
-Then select a name for the network that must be the same for all the nodes (e.g., _clustervimnet_).
+Then select a name for the network that must be the same for all the nodes (e.g., _clusternet_).
 <p align="center">
   <img src="https://github.com/user-attachments/assets/6fff35b0-a7af-4db3-b422-3b38bacff0b6"  width="700">
 </p>